Private Guide in Japan: How to choose the Right English-speaking Guide

 Lastly, be aware of the fact that these "freelancing guides" may be working undeclared from the Japanese authorities and without insurance, a reason for them to require a payment in cash only.

-Particularities since June 2022
+Particularities between June and September 2022

 Our Recommendation: Keikaku

-Kanpai thus recommends Keikaku, whose team of bilingual guides in Japan organizes private guided tours in the archipelagoās most attractive places:
+Kanpai thus recommends Keikaku, whose team of bilingual guides in Japan organizes private guided tours in the most attractive destinations:

 - Tokyo, the must-see capital, from which access is easy to Kamakura, Nikko and Hakone;